 However, its use can significantly improve performance and enable additional functionality on terminology operations, so it is recommended for use in environments where validation or other terminology operations will be heavily used.
 For more information, see Terminology and Lucene Indexing.

 FullText Content Index – The FullText Content index indexes all string element values within every resource stored to the repository.
-This can be useful in allowing fulltext searches, but it can potentially consume a large amount of space so careful capacity planning should be used if this feature is enabled on a repository that contains large a number of resources.
+This can be useful in allowing fulltext searches, but it can potentially consume a large amount of space so careful capacity planning should be used if this feature is enabled on a repository that contains a large number of resources.

 Search Parameter Index – The Search Parameter index extends token indexing with support for the :text modifier, as well as indexing string parameters with support for the :exact, :contains, and :text search modifiers.
 This will increase space and memory requirements.